Condzi/hi/doc/layers.md

     - why the fuck do we silently fail when layer is not specified??
     - The code is full of repetitions and not robust.
 Also, fix poor resource handling, or actually lack of it.
-    - Perhaps render graph nodes can be dealt with similarly to how UI_Widget is being constructed - instaed of doing tagged union maybe we could have a `Graph_Node_Flag` or something?
+    - Perhaps render graph nodes can be dealt with similarly to how UI_Widget is being constructed - instead of doing tagged union maybe we could have a `Graph_Node_Flag` or something?
   [ ] Common shapes rendering, mostly for debugging support.
     [ ] Arrow
     [ ] Filled arrow
     [ ] Circle
     [ ] Filled circle
+    [ ] Line list, Points (for graphs), although can be replaced with circles and rectangles...?

   [ ] Make it easier to select if we render a UI object or game object.